Author Guidelines

 • Corresponding author ORCID provided in the text (contributing authors are also encouraged to provide ORCIDs)

 We strongly encourage authors to use one of the Seismica templates (docx, odt, or tex) for initial submission, but this is required only for accepted manuscripts to be sent to typesetting and copy editing.
-Adherence to the template reduces Seismica's volunteer editor time commitments by several hours for each manuscript and will be strictly enforced.
+Adherence to the template reduces Seismica's volunteer editor time commitments by several hours for each manuscript and will be strictly enforced if an article is accepted for publication.
 Seismica's style guide provides some guidance on preferred formats for dates and times, units, and abbreviations.
 Please follow these guidelines to the best of your ability.
 See Post-acceptance for more details.

 Authors must run a complete spelling and grammatical check before submission (e.g., using (free) online tools such as Grammarly).
 Seismica has no preference for British vs American spellings, as long as manuscripts are self-consistent throughout.
 If the level of writing in a submission is such that it cannot be understood by the editor, then the editor at their discretion may return to the authors for correction before the manuscript is sent out for peer review.

 Data and code archiving: Authors should archive data and code in public repositories.
 Physical samples should be adequately cataloged with curation to insure access for the long-term.
 Where the study has used data from a seismic network, the full FDSN citation should be given if it exists.
 Examples of open-access, DOI citable repositories for data and code include Figshare, Zenodo, Dryad, GFZ Data Services, and the ISC Dataset Repository.
-Personal websites and code repositories like GitHub do not meet the standards for long-term, DOI citable archiving; this may cause problems when authors make changes to the repository that are not documented in the publication.
+Personal websites and code repositories like GitHub do not meet the standards for long-term, DOI citable archiving because authors make changes to the repository in the future that are not documented in the publication.
 Fortunately, it is easy to archive a GitHub repository in Zenodo for a DOI-citable version.

 Code should include comprehensive documentation, and a license specifying how it may be used or reused by others.
-See section 3.3 Availability of data, materials, and codes for more detail.
+See the Ethical Guidelines for more detail.

 The corresponding author must register at Seismica.org to create an account.
-Prior to initiating submission, authors should select the appropriate article type (See section 4.1 for article type descriptions).
+Prior to initiating submission, authors should select the appropriate article type (See Publication types and their sections).

 Authors may request double-anonymous review in the "Comments to the Editor" during submission.
 Note that remaining completely anonymous may not be possible since authors may be publicly linked to datasets they collected or may have previously presented preliminary work at conferences with published abstracts.
 For double-anonymous review, it is the authors' responsibility to anonymize their submitted manuscript file to the best of their ability; identifying data will be collected during manuscript submission but will not be passed on to reviewers with the manuscript file.
 The submitted manuscript PDF should not include author names and affiliations, an author contributions statement, identifiable details within a data and code availability statement, or acknowledgements.
 However, a statement on data/code availability should be included in a cover letter or Comments to the Editor.
 Identifying information may be used by the editors to confirm that the work is in compliance with Seismica's policies on open data, but will not be shared with reviewers.
 If the article is accepted, author names and affiliations, author contributions, a complete data and code availability statement, and acknowledgements are required in the post-acceptance formatted files submitted for typesetting.
 If authors choose to use the Seismica LaTeX submission template, it has an "anonymous" option which will produce a pdf without author names, affiliations, and contributions.

 To save time for authors and peer-reviewers, only papers that seem likely to meet our editorial criteria will be sent for formal review.
-Papers may be judged by the handling editor(s) (after consulting with the Production Editor and one additional handling editor) to be rejected promptly without external review for any of the following reasons:
+Papers may be rejected by the handling editor(s) (after consulting with the Production Editor and one additional handling editor) without external review for any of the following reasons:

 If a paper is rejected without external review as per the reasons above, it is Seismica's policy to provide clear reasons for this decision and constructive guidance on whether additional modifications could potentially improve the paper to the expected standard of a submitted manuscript.
 Guidance may also be given on whether the manuscript may be re-submitted as, or directly changed to, a different publication type (see Publication types).